Skip to content

 3. PROCESSING as its State -- the nextAuth Mobile SDK is verifying the user's second factor and signing the transaction.

-4. DONE as its State -- the flow successfully finished, the user is logged in.
+4. DONE as its State -- the flow successfully finished, the transaction is signed.

 Info